matiasnaakka/ReservationsToScreens/README.md

 ## Project Overview

 Reservable rooms at the school campus is a collaboration project made by Aleksi Nokelainen and Matias Naakka.
-It's designed to manage and display room reservations across Metropolia campuses.
+It's designed to manage and display room reservations at Metropolia Karaportti campus.
 It consists of multiple components, including backend services and frontend applications, to provide real-time room availability and reservation details.
 The system integrates with Metropolia's Open Data API and Firebase Firestore to fetch and manage data.

 ### Key Features
 - Real-time room availability and reservation updates.